daksh369/ReviewRaft/blueprint.md

 *   **Intelligent QR Code Generation:** Businesses can find their official Google Business Profile using a Google Places-powered search and generate a unique QR code that directs their customers to a dedicated review page.
 *   **AI-Powered Review Generation:** Customers provide feedback through a series of intuitive sliders, and the app uses a generative AI model to write a review based on this structured input.
 *   **Dynamic Keywords:** The selection of keywords is dynamically generated and tailored to each specific business based on its profile description.
-*   **Seamless Publishing with Pre-filled Stars:** A "Copy & Add Review" button allows the customer to copy the final text to their clipboard with a single click and be redirected to the business's Google review page, with the star rating pre-filled based on their feedback.
+*   **Seamless Publishing:** A "Copy & Add Review" button allows the customer to copy the final text to their clipboard with a single click and be redirected to the business's Google review page.

 ### Design and User Experience: